naem1023/naem1023/README.md

 - [Linkedin](https://www.linkedin.com/in/sungho-park-1974b8201/)

-I like open-source contribution for growing up myself.
+I like open-source contributing for growing up myself.

 ## Intersted in
 - Multi-modal Generation